alexthehaszard/COSC349_A2/README.md

     echo "REACT_APP_API_URL=your_url_here" > .env

+Then run

+    npm install

+to install all required packages for the frontend.

-Note: If the frontend host doesn't work, this is a known issue.
+*Note: If the frontend host doesn't work, this is a known issue.
 Follow the steps below for a temporary workaround.

     fetch(`http://your ec2 ip address/job`)
 on line 7 of JobList.jsx

     http://your db ec2 address/job,
-on line 27 of JobForm.jsx
+on line 27 of JobForm.jsx*

 ![image](https://github.com/user-attachments/assets/6d819b72-e7bd-4876-a332-5b24c7edbdb2)